djessich/lambda4j/CONTRIBUTING.md

 ### Javadoc

-* Public API needs javadoc, e.g. public classes and public methods.
-* Non-trivial private methods need javadoc, too.
+* Public and private API need Javadoc
 * Javadocs need to be explanatory and should describe the code as good as possible
 * A package, which is part of the public API, contains a *package-info.java*.
 * Unit tests contain no javadoc at all (because they introduce no new API and contain no business logic).